zakzaf/odin-recipes/README.md

 The successful completion of this project will demonstrate a significant portion of my HTML knowledge.

+UPDATE: CSS styling has been added to the website.

 The Creative Commons attributions for all the images I have used in this project are below: